 This team can consist of both business and technical experts.
 With a no-code automation tool, however, no advanced technical skills are required.

-From there, your role as a leader and/or initiator of the automation journey is to pick low-hanging fruit first where the ROI is the fastest and/or greatest, and thereafter to use those early wins to secure the budget and support for subsequent automation efforts.
+From there, your role as a leader and/or initiator of the automation project is to pick low-hanging fruit first where the ROI is the fastest and/or greatest, and thereafter to use those early wins to secure the budget and support for subsequent automation efforts.

 This is an essential feature that will let you benefit from automation faster than your competitors.

-Set up a meeting today to map your automation needs, to get a price quote based on these, and to see an automation flow of a process that can benefit your business, or join our webinar to see a live demonstration of no-code automation with Leapwork.
+Set up a meeting today to map your automation needs, to get a price quote based on these, and to see an automation flow of a process that can benefit your business, or join our webinar to see a live demonstration of no-code test automation with Leapwork.